wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed bug with special characters not being encoded for sharing.

 = 1.1.1 =
 * Fixed bug where extra span tag existed in Google share count.
 * Improved escaping of titles (by stripping HTML tags) for social media services.